frdel/agent-zero/docs/contribution.md

 ## Documentation Stack

-The documentation is built using Markdown.
-Familiarity with Markdown is helpful but not strictly required for contributing documentation updates.

-We appreciate your contributions and look forward to improving Agent Zero for everyone's benefit!
+- The documentation is built using Markdown.
+We appreciate your contributions and look forward to improving Agent Zero for everyone's benefit.